See how ctDNA can be used

 Guardant tests.

-§Liquid and tissue testing may be initiated at the same time, but sample processing does not occur concurrently.
+*Liquid and tissue testing may be initiated at the same time, but sample processing does not occur concurrently.

-||Patients who have a negative Guardant360 CDx test result for an indicated companion diagnostic biomarker should be reflexed to tissue biopsy testing using an FDA-approved tumor tissue test, if feasible.
-Guardant360 TissueNext has not been cleared or approved by the FDA.
-For the complete intended use statement including companion diagnostic indications for Guardant360 CDx, please see Guardant360 CDx Technical Information.
+†Patients who have a negative Guardant360® Liquid CDx test result for an indicated companion diagnostic marker should be reflexed to tissue biopsy testing using an FDA-approved tumor tissue test, if feasible.